In collaboration with Marius Heier

 The assembly is installed by Nagashock during your build — there’s no separate send-in service.

-Shipping & Priority: First batch of orders have already begun shipping starting with Express and Premade Builds, in the order received.
-Existing Standard Build time orders will begin shipping December 15th in the order received.
+Third batch of MH4 JDM-5X orders have already begun shipping starting with Express and Premade Builds, in the order received.
+Premade, Limited Edition Builds, and Express Build orders are prioritized.

 All sales for this assembly service are final due to the irreversible modifications performed during installation.
 Please review your order carefully before completing checkout.